From local to social: one group takes cycling to the next level

-This year they started to use Social Cycling Groups, the free social network for cyclists to publicise their rides and it soon had an impact.
+This year they started to use Ride Social, the free social network for cyclists to publicise their rides and it soon had an impact.
 ‘We’ve had lots of new faces turn up at our rides – some have come from Sky Ride Local, while others have been new cyclists wanting to ride in a group.
 Nearly 500 people have joined us on bike rides so far thanks to this social network; it’s been a great recruitment tool for new members.’

 This year the group have cycled together almost every Sunday from March to October, including the Coast & Castles Challenge, when a group of 11 cycled from Newcastle to Edinburgh.
 Also as a fun season finale, the group organised a Halloween themed night ride.